 - Do I really need this test, treatment or procedure?

 - What are the downsides?

 - What happens if I do nothing?

-A good conversation with your health provider shouldn’t take a great deal of time.
-Doctors and patients want to make best use of the precious moments in a clinical conversation.
+A good conversation with your health provider shouldn’t take much time.
+Doctors and patients want to make the best use of the precious moments in a clinical conversation.
 Asking these questions is a good way to start.
 It’s all about the art of medicine.

 Dr. Lynn Wilson is a family physician at Women’s College Hospital and vice dean, Partnerships at the Faculty of Medicine, University of Toronto.
 She is also the primary care co-lead for Choosing Wisely Canada.

 Troy Media is an editorial content provider to media outlets and its own hosted community news outlets across Canada.